Clarifai/clarifai-csharp/CONTRIBUTING.md

 Recommended environment is the following:

-* Latest version of Visual Studio.
+* Latest version of Visual Studio, Visual Studio Code, or JetBrains Rider.
 Other IDEs might be fine, but have not been tested.

 ### Convention